Medology/.github/.github/ISSUE_TEMPLATE/Standard-Technical-Issue-Template.md

 # Announcement Message
 releasenotes: < if the Issue is something visible to the end user, then put the text for the releasenotes slack channel here.
 Otherwise indicate "N/A" >

-devteam: < If Dev Team requires notification instead of the end user or if there is different information for the dev team, then put the text here.
+devchat: < If HL Engineering requires notification instead of the end user or if there is different information, then put the text here.
 Otherwise indicate "N/A" >

 # Progress
 ### Ready for Planning